hrolfrc/calf-milp/README.rst

 Introduction
 ------------------
-This is a python implementation of a classifier that endeavors to solve the `saddle point problem for AUC maximization`_.
-[1]

 CalfMilp provides classification and prediction for two classes, the binomial case.
-Small to medium problems are supported.
+Small problems are supported.
 This is research code and a work in progress.

 CalfMilp is designed for use with scikit-learn_ pipelines and composite estimators.

 .. _scikit-learn: https://scikit-learn.org

-.. _`saddle point problem for AUC maximization`: https://www.frontiersin.org/articles/10.3389/fams.2019.00030/full

 Example
 ------------------